Trump associate Roger Stone sentenced to 3 years, 4 months in prison for lying to Congress

 While awaiting trial, Stone repeatedly violated the judge's order not to make public statements about the case.
 Shortly after he was charged, he posted a photo of the judge on social media with what appeared to be the crosshairs of a gun sight next to her head.

-The details of the defense motion for a new trial have not been disclosed, but Stone's supporters have said it's based on comments made by the jury forewoman, Tomeka Hart.
-When four career prosecutors took themselves off the case after Barr intervened, she said on social media, "It pains me to see the DOJ now interfere with the hard work of the prosecutors."
+The details of the defense motion for a new trial have not been disclosed, but Stone's supporters have said it is based on comments made by the jury forewoman, Tomeka Hart.
+When the four career prosecutors took themselves off the case, she said on social media: "It pains me to see the DOJ now interfere with the hard work of the prosecutors."

-Hart ran for Congress as a Democrat in 2012, a fact she disclosed during jury selection.
-Asked by Judge Jackson if she could fairly evaluate the evidence during the trial, she said yes, and Stone's lawyers did not seek to have her removed from the jury pool.
-But Stone's supporters said she posted comments critical of President Trump before jurors were summoned for the selection process.
+Hart ran for Congress in Tennessee as a Democrat in 2012, a fact she disclosed during jury selection.
+Asked by Jackson whether she could fairly evaluate the evidence, she said yes, and Stone's attorneys did not seek to have her removed from the jury pool.
+But Stone's supporters said she posted comments critical of Trump before jurors were summoned for the selection process.

-President Trump tweeted last week that "It looked like the foreperson in the jury, in the Roger Stone case, had significant bias."
+Trump tweeted last week: "Now it looks like the fore person in the jury, in the Roger Stone case, had significant bias."
+At the sentencing, the judge said the jurors "served with integrity."

-In his comments Tuesday, President Trump again called the Mueller investigation a scam.
+Stone's friend Kristin Davis, a former madam who ran for governor of New York in 2013, told NBC News in a text message: "It's rather odd to me to pronounce sentence before we have ascertained the integrity of the trial."
+She also claimed that there had been "serious undisputed juror misconduct here," apparently referring to Hart's political views.

-"I think Roger Stone's been treated unfairly," said Trump, who declined to say whether he would consider a pardon.
-"I'm not even thinking about that."
+"It falls on President Trump to use the power of a pardon as the final means of checks and balances to right this horrible wrong," she said.

-As the sentencing was underway Thursday, Trump on Twitter questioned why Stone would get prison time while questioning why former acting FBI Director Andrew McCabe or Hillary Clinton would walk free.
+As the sentencing was underway Thursday, Trump questioned on Twitter why Stone would get prison time while also questioning why Clinton and former acting FBI Director Andrew McCabe would walk free.